Key Takeaway

 Why is Cerebrolysin not FDA-approved?

 The FDA approval process requires US-based Phase III clinical trials with specific endpoints and manufacturing standards.
-Cerebrolysin's manufacturer has focused on markets where it is already approved.
+Cerebrolysin's manufacturer has focused on markets where it's already approved.
 The compound's biological complexity (mixture vs single molecule) also complicates the FDA approval pathway.
-Not having FDA approval does not mean the compound is ineffective; it means it has not gone through this specific regulatory process.
+Not having FDA approval doesn't mean the compound is ineffective. it means it hasn't gone through this specific regulatory process.

 Cerebrolysin has significantly more clinical trial data than most peptides used in wellness protocols.
 BPC-157 and TB-4 have extensive preclinical but limited clinical evidence.
 Cerebrolysin has multiple published RCTs and meta-analyses, placing it in a stronger evidence category for clinical use.